astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/stubs/ellipsis.md

     reveal_type(x)  # revealed: str
 ```

-## Class and Module Level Attributes
+## Class and module level attributes

 The ellipsis literal can be assigned to a class or module attribute, regardless of its type, in a
 stub file only.